 It’s extremely weird to me to make any chili by just tossing everything into a pot and letting it simmer.
 Normally I build flavors by sautéing things.
 But here we are.
 After a bunch of research, I realized that most recipes for Cincy chili just fill up a pot and turn it on.
 In the end I used a combo of three recipes, Simply Recipes, The Chunky Chef, and Culinary Hill.

 But in my version, I used way less water than most recipes call for.
 This is so the chili would be solid when it cooled off in the fridge.
 This way, I could easily put it into the ravioli.
 This is a similar concept to soup dumplings where you make the broth with so much collagen that it cools to a solid.

 Nice large ravioli so that when you cut into them the chili oozes out.

-The cheese is always very specific when you get Cincinati chili so I tried to recreate that by making very long thin shreds on my grater.
+The cheese is always very specific when you get Cincinnati chili so I tried to recreate that by making very long thin shreds on my grater.
 I also diced up some onion because that is also common on Cincinnati Chili

 YES!
 These came out so good.
 So much cheese and onion on top.
 I tossed them in a sauce of butter, garlic, and a little mustard to pay homage to the fact that many people put this chili on hot dogs.
 You could barely taste the mustard but it balanced with everything perfectly.